What Does Three Times A Day Mean

 Q: What if I experience side effects?

 A: If you experience any side effects while taking a medication or supplement, contact your healthcare provider immediately.
-They can assess the situation, determine the cause of the side effects, and adjust your treatment plan as needed.
+Also, they can assess the situation, determine the cause of the side effects, and adjust your treatment plan as needed.
 Do not stop taking the medication or supplement without consulting your healthcare provider.

 Q: Can I drink alcohol while taking a medication three times a day?